 There are certain short-term leaves (illness leave, funeral leave, study leave, doctor visit leave, and others) granted and paid in whole or partly paid by the Social Insurance Agency and/or the employer.
 Long-term Maternity Leave (or Parental Leave, since this can be taken by the father as well) is also available.
 This can last typically up to 3 years, but also longer, if the child requires special care.

 Paid vacation per year is 20 days by law.
 For employees older than 33 years, vacation time is 25 days.

 When unemployed, the respective person can register at the unemployment office.
-If unemployment insurance contribution was paid for 730 days at least over past 3 years, they have the right to get financial support for a maximum of 6 months.
+If unemployment insurance contribution was paid for 730 days at least over the past 3 years, they have the right to get financial support for a maximum of 6 months.
 Contribution is a mandatory part of the taxes paid by the employee and employer based on the salary.

 Workplace Canteens or Meal Vouchers

-The employer is obliged to arrange for lunch (or other type of meal, depending on the respective operation, such as the 24h/7days shifts) or to offer meal vouchers instead.
+The employer is obliged to arrange for lunch (or another type of meal, depending on the respective operation, such as the 24h/7days shifts) or to offer meal vouchers instead.
 The employer must bear 55% of the costs at a minimum.
 Many employers offer more, up to 100%.
 The minimum value of the vouchers is prescribed by the government.

 Supplementary Employee Benefits & Perks

 There are various perks offered in Slovakia, and the most common and well-perceived are a company car also for private use, sickness leave days, additional vacation days, group life/accident insurance, a company apartment, and a cafeteria.
 Rarely offered perks include a company kindergarten, free snacks, and entertainment rooms This always depends on the employee’s position in the company.

 This information about mandatory and supplemental employee benefits in Slovakia comes from Asinta’s Central and Eastern European Partner, the GrECo Group.